 - Root vegetables – about two pounds.
 A note about carrots: Don’t call the keto police.
 This entire recipe calls for two carrots, which adds a very minimal amount of carbs.
 The slightly sweet flavor and color they add to the stew is something you don’t want to leave out.
 You can, but I recommend leaving them in there.

-- Beef broth (use my Homemade Bone Broth recipe to make a beef broth)
+- Beef broth – use my Homemade Bone Broth recipe to make a beef broth or purchase pre-made

-- Onion and garlic (see options for low-FODMAP)
+- Onion and garlic – see options for low-FODMAP, below

 - Spices - rosemary, thyme, bay leaves, salt and pepper

-- Worchestershire sauce – optional but I love the flavor
+- Worcestershire sauce – optional but I love the flavor

 - Olive oil (or bacon grease) – for browning the meat

-- Xanthan gum – as a low carb thickening agent (read on for xanthan gum alternatives)
+- Xanthan gum – as a low carb thickener (read on for keto thickeners that are xanthan gum alternatives)

 - Parsley - for garnish